first-try-software/navigable/README.md

 ## Usage

-To create a Navigable application, run:
+Run this command to create a Navigable application:

     $ navigable new app_name